shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/update-configuration-core-locations.md

         you upgrade the API for this configuration (using the 'tank core' command), no other configurations or projects will be affected.

+{% include info title="Note" content="Your output will vary depending on which apps, engines, and framework versions you have installed." %}

 ## How do I update my pipeline configuration to use an existing shared core?
 If you have an existing shared Toolkit core, you can update any existing "localized" pipeline configurations to use the shared core using the tank command.